 Yale in London

-Yale in London courses typically resemble regular Yale College classes in the humanities, which combine significant reading assignments with periodic critical writing assignments—but, perhaps, with more time spent with your classmates outside of seminar, visiting museums, and attending theatrical performances.
+Yale in London courses typically resemble regular Yale College classes in the humanities, which combine significant reading assignments with periodic critical writing assignments.
+However, emphasis is placed on exploring and understanding historic and contemporary London, and the program includes multiple field trips to museums, historic houses, galleries, and theater productions.
 The exact workload per course load varies from professor to professor.
-There are examples of previous classes that include sample syllabi in the Courses section of this site and under Past Courses.

 Yale in London courses are Yale courses, so your credits automatically go on your transcript.
 No transfer is necessary.

 Tuition and Housing

 During the spring term and summer sessions, students live in shared flats in central London, which are secured for them by the coordinator at the Paul Mellon Centre.
 Tuition and housing fees are charged to Yale students at the usual rates for the spring semester, and financial aid is applied in the usual way.
 Board costs will be removed from your Yale bill as students live in flats and provide their own meals.
 A separate fee of $6,500 is charged for the summer program, and financial aid may be available through the International Summer Award (ISA), which provides funding for one summer experience for undergraduates receiving Yale financial aid.
 Students on scholarship will receive additional funding from the Paul Mellon Centre for the spring term and summer session.

 Student numbers vary from session to session, but the maximum enrollment is fifteen.
 Preference may be given to seniors in the spring term, or rising seniors in the summer sessions, and the order of applications may be taken into consideration.
 The spring term application deadline occurs in early October, and the summer term application deadline occurs in mid-February of each year.